MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-ubuntu-16.04-on-minnowboardmax/docs/installing-ubuntu.md

 -  Write the changes to disks? (verify the disk is the MMC/SD card), then Continue

 **Screen 4: Where are you?**
--  Select **Los Angeles Time** for the US Pacific timezone, for example: if you only have a keyboard connected, use the tab key to highlight the field (if it's not already selected) and start typing the name and press enter when a match shows up
+-  Select **Los Angeles Time** for the US Pacific time zone, for example: if you only have a keyboard connected, use the tab key to highlight the field (if it's not already selected) and start typing the name and press enter when a match shows up